postmannen/steward/README.md

 TIP: Most likely the best way to control how the service should behave and what is started is to start Steward the first time so it creates the default config file.
 Then stop the service, edit the config file and change the defaults needed.
 Then start the service again.

+### Request Methods

+Run CLI command on a node.
+Linux/Windows/Mac/Docker-container or other.

+Tail log files on some node, and get the result sent back in a reply message.

+Scrape web servers, and get the html sent back in a reply message.

+Get Hello messages from all running nodes.

+Central error logger.

 ### Errors reporting

 - Report errors happening on some node in to central error handler.